GermanBrainRot/Project-Galileo/README.md

 Notice something?
 We somehow had to completely change the system dynamics to make that happen.
 Now, the two billiard balls no longer have their own transition probabilities, but they are updated together so as to maintain their correlated state.

 This has *nothing* to do with the fact that we asked them to move together.
 I pulled that example out of my ass to keep the system simple.
-The dynamics are coupled because of the need to maintain correlations!
+What I want to draw your attention to here is that both random variables from now into perpetuity depend on a single, shared "coin toss".

-*This* is what Bell was getting at with his famous theorem: in a classical Markovian picture, correlation forces us to introduce *extra dynamics* to maintain it.
+*This* is what Bell was getting at with his famous theorem: in a classical Markovian picture, correlation forces us to introduce *global* dynamics to maintain it.

 Sure: you could also have added velocities and imposed a realistic constraint on the correlation of the velocity after the interaction.
 But to make this correlation *stick*, you would have to make velocity dominate position evolution, and velocity itself would basically have to be deterministic.
-Otherwise, over time, the correlation imposed this way will still degenerate.
+Otherwise, over time, the correlation imposed this way will still degenerate in the Markovian picture.

 Not so in the unitary picture!